ASmith155/ImplementingOsTicket/README.md

 <p>
 </p>
 <p>
-Welcome to my first in-depth IT tutorial!
-To begin we will have to create a Virtual machine using the Microsoft Azure portal(portal.azure.com).
-We will be using a VM(virtual machine) which is a remote computer.
-We are using a VM in order to protect our physical machine just in case something malfunctions, and also have a clean slate computer to continually replicate the lab on.
-Create a resource group and title it "osTicket".
-Afterwards create a VM with 2-4 CPUs.
+Welcome to another in-depth IT Lab!
+To begin I created a Virtual machine using the Microsoft Azure portal.
+I used a VM(virtual machine) which is a remote computer.I am using a VM in order to protect my physical machine just in case something malfunctions.I Created a resource group and titled it "osTicket".
+Afterwards I created a VM with 2-4 CPUs.
 In this example I will be using 4 CPUs.

  <img src="https://i.imgur.com/nok9lMH.jpeg" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <br />
 <p>
 </p>
-<p>Next simply connect to your newly created VM using RDP using the public IPv4 address.
+<p>Next I connected to the newly created VM using RDP using the public IPv4 address.
 If you are a Mac user you will have to download Microsoft Remote Desktop(RDP).
 </p>
 <img src="https://i.imgur.com/uLVKzxS.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>